Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

       * For **CanadaPubSecALZ v0.8.0 or earlier**, this is based on the prefix defined in `var-topLevelManagementGroupName`.
 For example, if `var-topLevelManagementGroupName` is set to `contoso`, then `var-hubnetwork-managementGroupId` will be `contosoPlatformConnectivity`.

      * Set `var-hubnetwork-region` with preferred Azure region.
-     * Set `var-hubnetwork-subscriptionId` with subscription id for logging.
+     * Set `var-hubnetwork-subscriptionId` with subscription id for networking.
      * When using Hub Networking with Azure Firewall
         * Set `var-hubnetwork-azfwPolicy-configurationFileName` with the file name of the Azure Firewall Policy configuration.  i.e. `hub-azfw-policy/azure-firewall-policy.parameters.json`
         * Set `var-hubnetwork-azfw-configurationFileName` with the file name of the Hub Networking configuration.  i.e. `hub-azfw/hub-network.parameters.json`